knight-lang/knight-lang/specs.md

 ```

 ### `!(boolean)` {#fn-not}
-Returns the logical negation of its argument—truthy values become `false`, and falsey values become `true`.
+Returns the logical negation of its argument: truthy values become `false`, and falsey values become `true`.

 Examples:
 ```knight